bitonic/kant/README.md

 Building/Installing
 ======================================================================

-To build bertus, you need to have a recent Haskell Platform
-<http://www.haskell.org/platform/>.
-Once you have that you can simply
+To build bertus, you need to have a recent [Haskell Platform](http://www.haskell.org/platform/).
+Once you have that you can simply run
-run

     $ cabal install